 - And if you want a look back at some of our old apartments (oy, the pictures) here are some tours of our first Richmond apartment together, Sherry’s NYC apartment in the Village, and my NYC apartment on the Upper West Side.
 Sherry’s was the one with the birds & green stripe, I had the mural inspired by a The Shins album cover.
 Also how amazing is it that we documented all of these in video form years before we were bloggers?!

-- This picture gives you an idea of what those Paint By Sticker books look like that our son has really been enjoying (he’s 6).
+- Here’s an example of one of those Paint By Sticker books that our son has really been enjoying (he’s 6).
 He got the Zoo Animals one for his birthday from my mom, and we got him the Original and the Sea Creatures for our car ride.
 They’re each about $7.

 - They also make them for adults.
 The vintage travel posters one sounds kinda fun…

 - And speaking of travel posters, here’s that @subparparks accounts that we’ve been loving.
 Illustrator Amber Shares pairs these charming drawings of various national parks with real 1-star reviews of the park, which is just hilarious.

 - She also sells products like posters and postcards, if you want to enjoy them beyond the Instagram feed.

 If you’re looking for something we’ve dug in a past episode, but don’t remember which show notes to click into, here’s a master list of everything we’ve been digging from all of our past episodes.
 You can also see all the books we’ve recommended on our Book Club page.

 And lastly, a big thank you to Agility Bed for sponsoring this episode.
 They know that sleep is an important part of physical and mental health, so now through June 30th Agility is offering an even higher discount than usual: 20% off EVERYTHING at AgilityBed.com/YHL (just use the code COMFORT20).